 - 1/2 cup chopped kalamata olives

-- 1/4 cup chopped Italian flat leaf parsley plus any other fresh herbs on hand
+- 1/4 cup chopped Italian flat leaf parsley or basil plus any other fresh herbs on hand

 - 1 tablespoon extra virgin olive oil